tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

 In our test, we can now use these traits when creating new `Camera` records.
-Using factories this way allows us to work with standard sensor sizes without having to specify the exact dimensions.
+Using factories this way allows us to work with standard sensor sizes by name and not dimensions.

 ```ruby
 # use trait and baseline attribute